-The real significance of the Gaspée Affair and the strategic minds of Sessions and Hopkins was that their adroit handling of a potentially explosive situation changed the course of history, steering the ship of fate toward a bold new future.
+The real significance of the Gaspée Affair and the strategic minds of Sessions and Hopkins was that their adroit handling of a potentially explosive situation changed the course of history, steering America's ship of fate toward a bold new future - a future where people believed that freedom meant a mutual pledge to defend the rights of each member of a community of states in a great nation.
+Protecting an individual's divine rights was the responsibility and duty of every citizen: a noble cause worth the sacrifice because it gave the nation an identity and its citizens a deep meaning and purpose.